sras1599/advent-of-code/2025/6/README.md

 Add the solutions of all individual math problems and return the result

 ### Part 2
+Same thing, but do it in Cephalopod math

 ### Parsing the input
 Splitting each line by space gets us the stringified numbers, except the last line where we get the operators.
 We can create a struct which stores both these numbers and the operators as separate fields.
 We can then create a method on the struct to solve a particular problem.
 We can then use another struct which is basically a collection of these individual problems and implement a `solve` method which can aggregate these results together and give us the final output.